Are you making an activity advent calendar for your children? Looking for some simple and cheap ideas for activities?

 Here I’m sharing 50 advent calendar activities for kids, all super fun – yet simple and cheap!

 I’ve been excited about the idea of making an activity advent calendar for a while – but in past years I always left it too late, ended up getting a chocolate calendar, or thought it was just ‘another’ thing to do.
-This year I happened to see a cloth advent calendar in the local charity shop, so thought this would be a perfect excuse to give an activity advent calendar a try!
+I happened to see a cloth advent calendar in the local charity shop, so thought this would be a perfect excuse to give an activity advent calendar a try!

 What is an activity advent calendar?
 (I hear some of you cry!)